March 13, July 13, November 12

 In this chapter, Benedict has the weekly kitchen servers wash the feet of the community.
 This brings to mind the story in John’s Gospel where Jesus washes the feet of his disciples (John 13:1-20).
 This story, too, has an emphasis on the importance of service: to do so for each other in ways ordinary and humble.

 If we look at the rule’s feet washing through the lens of John’s Gospel story, it makes sense that, in a Christian community, feet washing could be a regular occurrence.
 The repetition of this story grounds us in Jesus’ spirit of service and has us loving each other via an assigned task – one assigned by Jesus himself.

 Communal feet washing is also the example of L’Arche, an example that the WCCM has, on occasions, followed.
 If we were to do this on a regular basis, as the rule has it, when could this foot washing be done?
 A meditating community could follow the rule and do it weekly, perhaps on a Sunday.
 Weekly groups could also include it in some way, as appropriate.
 Oblates could wash each other’s feet during their annual retreats.

 Just as the mantra is a practical depthing in love, so is attending to the washing of each other’s feet.
 We give this simple act our attention.
 When the mind is distracted or wanders, we gently re-give attention – to the sensations, the feelings, without analysis, and with self-consciousness gently fading.
 Meditation and feet washing are two simple ways communities grow in love.

-After he had washed their feet, had put on his robe, and had returned to the table, he said to them, “Do you know what I have done to you?
-You call me Teacher and Lord—and you are right, for that is what I am.
-So if I, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
-For I have set you an example, that you also should do as I have done to you.
-(John 13:12-15, NRSV)
+When he had washed their feet he put on his outer garments and reclined again at the table.
+He said to them, ‘Do you know what I have done to you?
+You call me Teacher and Lord, and rightly, for so I am.
+If I, then, the Teacher and Master, have washed your feet, you also ought to wash one other’s feet.
+I have given you an example so that as I have done to you, you also should do.
+(John 13:12-15, RNJB)